 Jason Roy could only hold back his natural instincts for so long however, he attempted to hook a ball from Matt Quinn and was caught by substitute fielder Aron Nijjar, he was on for crocked batsman Vijay Patel who’d taken a hit to his knee.
 Roy’s exit saw Ollie Pope’s entrance, another man involved with England over the summer, he really showed those gathered at the Oval what he could do.
 I first saw Pope batting for England U19’s against India in 2016, he scored 87 runs to give some respectability to the England performance, he looked class then and he certainly looked class in this second Surrey innings.

-As several people have pointed put on social media Pope looks to be the closest to Ian Bell that we’ve seen, he’s a really exciting prospect, I really hope England manage him well, he could well be an international star for years to come.
-I’m going to have to share Pope’s stats too, which again will put things out of order.
+As several people have suggested on social media Pope looks to be the closest to Ian Bell that we’ve seen, he’s a really exciting prospect, I really hope England manage him well, he could well be an international star for years to come.
+I’m going to have to share Pope’s stats too, which again will put things in context.

 - Ollie Pope – 114 runs from 120 balls in 143 minutes, including 19 Fours and 1 Six.